 The offices of Business Affairs and Financial Aid are located in the administration building on the 1st floor.
 Hours of operation are 8 a.m. through 5:00 p.m.
 Monday through Thursday.

 Financial Aid Options

-The Baptist College of Florida participates in the full range of state and federal aid programs.
-In addition, several other programs are offered to help students meet the cost of attending college.
+The Baptist University of Florida participates in the full range of state and federal aid programs.
+In addition, several other programs are offered to help students meet the cost of attending a university.
 Financial assistance can be in the form of:

 - Federal and state grants